jimmeycool/ASCII_Webcam/README.md

 More command line options are available through `--help` argument

 ## Gotchas
-The performance of this is highly dependent on the shell, what works the best for me is bash, but you milage may vary.
+The performance of this is highly dependent on the shell, what works the best for me is bash, but your milage may vary.
-If you are really seeing issues, use the `--clear` argument to inject a new clear window command (ex. 'clear' for bash).
+If you are seeing issues, use the `--clear` argument to inject a new clear window command (ex. 'clear' for bash).

 ## Purpose
-Im trying to gain more experience working with Python and numpy.
+Im trying to gain more experience working in Python and numpy.
 This mini project will require me to use openCV for access to my webcam stream.
 Next, numpy will enable me to perform quick matrix calculations in order to increase the framerate.